adrianwadey/SFXPlayer/README.md

 ### Build from source

-If building from source you will need the NAudio nugget
+If building from source you will need the NAudio nugget (among others)

 ```
 project -> Manage Nugets -> restore from online sources